 How to choose the Best Dust Mop for Pet Hair

 The above factors should help you decide on the best dust mop for pet hair.
-I personally love Champion’s Old Fashioned Dust Mop.
-Its unique Elecrylin fiber retains a static charge much longer than its competitors.
-Due to its proprietary fibers and superior capabilities, this dust mop collects and traps dirt, dust, hairs, and debris like no other, but what I love most about it is it’s easy-to-use.
+The Champion Old Fashioned Dust Mop is made with unique Elecrylin fibers that retain a static charge much longer than its competitors.
+Due to its proprietary fibers and superior capabilities, this dust mop collects and traps dirt, dust, hairs, and debris like no other, but what customers love most about it is its easy-to-use nature.

-The swivel head is sturdy, so it doesn’t flip on me, but thanks to the fringed edges, I can clean wide swaths of the floor, then fit its head into tight corners and under furniture so I can get dust bunnies too.
+The swivel head is sturdy, so it won’t flip on you, and thanks to the fringed edges, you can clean wide swaths of the floor.
+It’ll fit its head into tight corners and under furniture so you can get dust bunnies hiding in unseen places.
 It’s also lightweight enough that it’s great to dust surfaces such as walls, baseboards, and ceilings.

 Cleaning Pet Hair